← Back to Library

 Thanks to our Patreon members for helping to make this episode possible and we're now available on all the major podcasting platforms.
 You can find more information at the links below.
 Good evening ladies and gentlemen and welcome to reading niches beyond good and evil part 13.
 I actually checked what part we were on.

-We're on part 13 chapter 39 which means actually maybe we are making a little progress slowly but surely slowly but surely. [clears throat] Now again, this uh we're going to do three three sections tonight, I think.
-And um this is one where I actually do fault nature for being a little opaque.
+We're on part 13 chapter 39 which means actually maybe we are making a little progress slowly but surely slowly but surely.
+Now again, this we're going to do three sections tonight, I think.
+And this is one where I actually do fault nature for being a little opaque.
 Generally, he's very clear.

 He's just clearly says things that are hard to understand.
 In this case, I think we run into some passages where no, he's just being really confusing.
 So, if you got really confused in these couple of chapters, then don't feel bad because yeah, it's confusing.
 I just think it is confusing.

 Anyway, maybe it's just me.
-You're probably way ahead of me on this one.
-So 39.
-Uh great.
+You're probably way ead of me on this one.
+So 39. great.

 This is a great observation.
 I love this one.
 Nobody will readily regard a doctrine as true merely because it makes people happy or virtuous.
 Right?